 I am going to explain why and what you should do to increase strength and become fit.
 I will go more in-depth down below.
 I remember when I first started out and couldn’t draw nearly any weight on my bow.
 Today my bow feels like a strick.

 Most sports will make you fit, but when it comes to archery, many think this sport isn’t one of them.
 But they are wrong.
 Archery is a great sport to become fit because you use a tremendous amount of strength to draw back your string, and also you need to hold it there while you are aiming.
 This creates a lot of tension on your back, biceps, chest, abs, and lower back.

 Why abs and lower back you ask?
 Because while pulling the string back your body needs to stay in balance.
-To be able to do so your abs and lower back works together to make you stay upright.
+To be able to do so your abs and lower back work together to make you stay upright.
 One single draw would not make you fit.
 But when you practice you will most likely shoot 100s of shots or even more.
-By practicing 2-3 times a week this adds up to a lot of pulling and a lot of repetitions.
+Practicing 2-3 times a week adds up to a lot of pulling and a lot of repetitions.
 Resulting in increased strength and durability.